Last Updated on May 29, 2021 by Grow with Bovees

 Azaleas are one of the most popular shrubs in the United States, and with good reason.
 Their flowers are bright and colorful, and their shrubbery is attractive year-round.

-You can grow azaleas both outdoors and in, but, as with many plants, there are some factors to consider before you decide where they will go.
-If you’re planning to grow azaleas in the garden, the first step is choosing an area where they will get a minimum of four hours of sunlight per day.
+You can grow azaleas both outdoors and in, but, as with many plants, there are some factors to consider when choosing where to plant them.
+As a first step towards growing azaleas in the garden, choose an area where they will receive as much sunlight as possible, at least four hours a day.

 Deciduous and evergreen shrubs.